 The Working Group noted that there was a mixed response to this question from the respondents.

-An IDNO respondent agrees and notes that whilst the original solution initially appeared to be more cost reflective it only is so if all EDNOs have a similar mix of DNO boundary network level connections and associated end user customer connections.
+An IDNO respondent agrees and notes that whilst the original solution initially appeared to be more cost reflective it only is so if all EDNOs have a similar mix of DNO boundary network level connections and associated end user Customer connections.
 They know that this is currently not the case so this proposal appears to be a more pragmatic solution without any price disturbance given the relatively small scale of inter-distributors billing now and in the foreseeable future.

-A DNO respondent explains that they agree that the proposal to amend schedule 19 only avoids introducing extra complexity into the tariff structure but it does introduce a similar level of greater complexity into the inter-distributor billing arrangements.
+A DNO respondent explains that they agree that the proposal to amend schedule 19 only avoids introducing extra complexity into the tariff structure but does introduce a similar level of greater complexity into the inter-distributor billing arrangements.

-A further DNO respondent did not agree and note that they we believe that changes are required to the Charging Methodologies but that they need not be complicated.
+A further DNO respondent did not agree and note that they believe that changes are required to the Charging Methodologies but that they need not be complicated.

-The Working Group noted the response, and will modify the legal text accordingly.
+The Working Group noted the responses, and will modify the legal text accordingly.

 Question 7 – Do you agree that new LDNO entrants to the market should have the choice to opt for the current arrangements or choose to adopt the new approach?